questrom/formulaic/docs/src/making-forms/parts-of-forms.md

 <h3 class="ui header top attached">
 The `time` element
 </h3><div class="ui bottom attached segment">
 This element allows the user to specify a time of day.
-Note that this will be stored in the database as the number of *minutes after midnight,* to avoid possible issues with date/time conversions.
+Note that this will be stored in the database as the number of *seconds after midnight,* to avoid possible issues with date/time conversions.

 ##### Attributes: